Synopsis: This article aims to introduce the concept of variation to those who are new to continual improvement and process behaviour charts.

 Variation does, of course, crop up everywhere in work processes and organisational systems, be they production lines in manufacturing plants or human interactions in service industries.

 In the early 1920s, Bell Laboratories in the USA had exactly this type of challenge to deal with.
 They needed to solve a reliability problem in their telephone amplifiers.
 These are pieces of equipment that strengthen the signal in long distance communication.
 They were part of an underground network and were required to be placed one mile from each other along telephone lines.
 The continuity of the network depended on the amplifiers.
-The problem was that they were breaking down a lot.
-And since they were buried into the ground, replacing them was expensive.
+But there was a problem: the amplifiers were breaking down a lot.
+And since they were buried into the ground, replacing them was time consuming and expensive.
 Bell Labs put significant effort into making their amplifiers more reliable, but without success.
 That was until they assigned the task to a physicist and statistician called Walter Shewhart.
 He was able to solve the problem when (1) he realised that the manufacturing process displayed two different types of variation and (2) he devised a method for telling one type of variation from the other.
 This enabled the Bell engineers to take the correct action, which massively increased the reliability of their amplifiers.

 Two types of variation